genomearchitect/genomearchitect.github.io/_pages/users-guide.md

 permalink: /markdown-users-guide/
 ---

-## This guide allows users to:
+This guide allows users to:

-* Become familiar with the environment of the Apollo annotation tool
+* Become familiar with the environment of the Apollo annotation tool.
 * Understand Apollo’s functionality for the process of manual annotation.
-* Learn to corroborate and modify computationally predicted gene models using all available gene predictions and biological evidence using Apollo.
+* Learn to corroborate and modify computationally predicted gene models using all available gene predictions and biological evidence available in Apollo.

 ---